smy1/swlab/python/README.md

 ---

 ### 3. Crop videos
 The following code calls for the __crop function__ to crop a video.
-Here, I show how the code works with an Excel file.
+Here, I show how the code works by loading an Excel file.
 ```
 from editvid import crop
 crop(folder = "C:/Users/user/Desktop/mc_vid",